Consensys/quorum-examples/README.md

 ### Running locally

-!!! info
-    Quorum must be run on Ubuntu-based/macOS machines.
+**Note:** Quorum must be run on Ubuntu-based/macOS machines.
 Constellation can only be run on Ubuntu-based machines.
 Running the examples therefore requires an Ubuntu-based/macOS machine.
 If running the examples using Constellation then an Ubuntu-based machine is required.

 1. Install [Golang](https://golang.org/dl/)
 2. Download and build [Quorum](https://github.com/jpmorganchase/quorum/):